Rakshitha0103/Google_PlayStore_Analytics/task 6/readme.md

-# 📊 Google Play Store Analytics - Task 6
+# 📊 Google Play Store Analytics

 This project is part of my **Data Analytics Internship**, focusing on **real-world data cleaning, filtering, and visualization** using the **Google Play Store dataset** from Kaggle.
 **Task 6** involves building a **stacked area chart** to visualize the **cumulative number of installs over time** for each app category, applying multiple data-driven filters and time-based visibility logic.